startechsheffield/fuji/README.md

 ## Temporary files
 Temporary files __without persistance__ are handled by the system - on most systems, this means they're deleted at boot or upon elapse of a certain duration.
-Temporary files __with persistance__ are not available via this module - In most cases where persistence is required, utilising *settings* directly is more advisable.
+Temporary files __with persistance__ are only limited via this module - In most cases where persistence is required, utilising *settings* directly is more advisable.
+These files can be written or appended without issue but will be deleted after reading for space saving reasons.

 *NOTE: "persistence" in this context refers to the ability to remain for extended periods, across reboots, etc.*